 Contact lenses can help in correcting your vision and also give you freedom from your glasses.
 However, these small lenses can also be used to transform your look.
 You know how?
 By changing the colour of your iris.

 There are many styles to choose from when it comes to coloured contact lenses.
 The choice ultimately depends on how drastically you want to transform your look.
+If you want to know more about contact lenses you can check contact lenses plus here.
 For instance, do you want to enhance your natural eye colour by adding depth and vibrancy or do you want to complete change the appearance of your iris?
 Did you know that there is also a variety of coloured lenses with light filtering abilities.
 These are mostly preferred by athletes who claim that it improves colour vision and brightens the hues.
 This helps them see the colour of the ball during games such as tennis. the most dramatic of them all, however, come under party lenses that can change the iris or even the whole eye.

 Now that you are somewhat aware of the different types and looking to buy coloured contact lenses, then use the following tips to make your purchase decision.

 Only buy quality-tested lenses